-In modern spine practice, imaging has a pivotal role in diagnosis and treatment of the lesion.
-In this article we discuss about various imaging modalities of spine disorders.
+In modern spine practice, imaging has a pivotal role in the diagnosis and treatment of the lesion.
+In this article, we discuss various modalities of imaging of spine disorders.

-X-ray has a very important role in trauma of the spine intra-operative fluoroscopic assistance.
+X-ray has a very important role in the trauma of the spine intra-operative fluoroscopic assistance.